madMAx43v3r/mmx-binaries/mmx-cuda-plotter/README.md

 This free space check will fail when multiple instances are sharing the same drive though.
 In this case it's recommended to partition the drive and give each plotter their own space.

 In case of remote copy, the plotter will automatically pause and resume operation when the remote host goes down or the receiver (`chia_plot_sink`) is restarted.

+### Windows

+On Windows there is a limit on how much pinned memory can be allocated, usually it's half the available RAM.
+You can check the limit in TaskManger as "Shared GPU memory" when selecting the Performance tab on your GPU.

+Because of this, it's required to limit the max pinned memory via `-M`.
+For exmaple if your limit is 128 GB, you need to specify `-M 128`.
+Unfortunately this will slow down the plotter somewhat, consider using Linux for best performance.

 ## Remote copy